ayerakhavets/ayerokhovets/README.md

-- 👋 Hi, I’m @ayerokhovets
+- 👋 Hi, I’m Alex
 - 👀 I’m interested in mobile dev
-- 🌱 I’m currently learning react-native and android (kotlin)
-- 💞️ I’m looking to collaborate on cool mobile projects
-- 📫 How to reach me ... via a.yerokhovets@outlook.com
+- 📫 Reach me via a.yerokhovets@outlook.com

 <!---
 ayerokhovets/ayerokhovets is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.